puppetlabs/puppetlabs-postgresql/README.md

 ##### `repo_proxy`

 Sets the proxy option for the official PostgreSQL yum-repositories only.
 Debian is currently not supported.
-This is useful if your server is behind a corporate firewall and needs to use proxyservers for outside connectivity.
+This is useful if your server is behind a corporate firewall and needs to use proxy servers for outside connectivity.

 ##### `server_package_name`